alexbosworth/balanceofsatoshis/README.md

 You can also set `cert_path` and `macaroon_path` to the path of the relevant files instead.

+The BOS directory path can be overriden with an environment variable:

+`BOS_DATA_PATH=/path/to/bos/data/dir`

 #### Umbrel Saved Node

 *Note: Umbrel is not FOSS software, use at your own risk.*